The Forest That Holds You

 The ayahuasca vine does not grow in isolation.
 It is nurtured by an entire ecosystem – a biological and spiritual intelligence that took thousands of years to develop, and that depends profoundly on the health of the land around it.

-When you sit in ceremony at the Temple, you are held not only by the healers and facilitators in the room.
-You are held by the Amazon itself – by the ancient trees, the medicinal plants, the living soils, the waterways, and the communities who have tended this knowledge across generations.
+When you sit in ceremony at the Temple, you are held not only by the healers and facilitators.
+You are held by the Amazon itself.

 Youtube Thumbnails CHAIKNUIFOREST